bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 _[`DataSource`](#buf.bufstream.config.v1alpha1.DataSource)_

-Specifies the AWS access key ID for authentication to the bucket.
+Specifies the AWS access key ID for authentication to the resource.

 By default, authentication is performed using the metadata service of the broker's host.
 If set, `secret_access_key` must also be provided.